 As is the case with all of the Hawaiian Islands, there are many areas of Oahu that can only be viewed from the air.
 Even places that you're used to seeing from the ground gain a whole new perspective when viewed from above.

-From a helicopter, you'll be able to see the oil slick that still gently flows from the hull of the sunken USS Arizona and you'll really be able to appreciate the beauty of the sandbars off of Kaneohe on Oahu's eastern shore.
+From a helicopter, you'll be able to see the oil slick that still gently flows from the hull of the sunken USS Arizona, and you'll be able to appreciate the beauty of the sandbars off of Kaneohe on Oahu's eastern shore.

-I have flown with two companies on Oahu.
-Paradise Helicopters flies out of the Turtle Bay Resort on Oahu's North Shore.
-Makani Kai Helicopters flies out of the Honolulu International Airport and the Ko Olina Resort and offers free roundtrip transportation from Waikiki.
+Paradise Helicopters flies out of the Turtle Bay Resort on Oahu's North Shore, while Makani Kai Helicopters flies out of the Honolulu International Airport and the Ko Olina Resort and offers free roundtrip transportation from Waikiki.

 Visit Kualoa Ranch on Oahu's Windward Shore

-One of my favorite places to visit on Oahu is Kualoa Ranch on the Windward side of the island.
-It is a working cattle ranch whose owners have dedicated themselves to keep the ranch, including its two majestic valleys and large fish pond free of commercial development and in as natural a state as possible.
+Kualoa Ranch on the Windward side of Oahu is a working cattle ranch whose owners have dedicated themselves to keep the ranch, including its two majestic valleys and large fish pond free of commercial development and in as natural a state as possible.

-In order to accomplish this goal, the ranch has developed a number of activities/tours which have become more and more popular every year.
-These include a Hawaiian Experience tour, Movie Site & Ranch tour, Jungle Expedition, Fishpond & Garden tour as well as ATV tours and 1 and 2 hour horseback rides.
+To accomplish this goal, the ranch has developed a number of activities and tours which have become more and more popular every year.
+These include a Hawaiian Experience tour, Movie Site & Ranch tour, Jungle Expedition, Fishpond & Garden tour as well as ATV tours and horseback rides.

 Drive to Oahu's Leeward Coast